Bastian-Kuhn/jira-omnifocus/README.md

 ### Version 1.1
  * Added Function to add Jira Comments as subtask to the task

+### Version 1.2
+ * Added support to query multipe JIRA Instances

 ## Multiple Instances
-You can run Multiple Instances of this script, by copying it to a new name, update the label, identifier and in any case the used_tag variable.
+You can run configure Multiple Jira Instances inside the Script

 # Thanks to: